Washington commercial landlords could get coronavirus relief on tax bills under new Assessor proposal

 The reductions would apply to the second half of 2020 property taxes, due in October.
 The specific impact on individual properties would depend on how much rent they’ve missed out on.

-The values on which commercial building are taxed are in part tied to rent collections.
-But many business tenants, Wilson said, are “precariously hanging by the edge” due to the coronavirus and have stopped paying rent, with retail and short-term lodging the hardest hit.
+The values on which commercial buildings are taxed are in part tied to rent collections.
+But many business tenants, Wilson said, are “precariously hanging by the edge” due to the coronavirus and have stopped paying rent, with retail and short-term lodging hit the hardest.

 Homeowners, though, wouldn’t get any relief under the new plan.
 Wilson said his reasoning is that residential property values have stayed more or less flat from 2019.
 He added he’s required to assess home values based on the sale of comparable properties.